MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-lighthouse/includes/6-video-publish-managed-service.md

 When defining an Azure Marketplace managed service offer, you'll need to decide the target audience for the offer.
 Which is controlled by the type of offer you make: public or private.

-- **Public**: offers of this type are visible to all Azure Marketplace users.
-Typically, this type is used to gain new customers.
+- **Public**: offers of this type are visible to all Azure Marketplace users; typically, this type is used to gain new customers
-- **Private**: offers of this type are only visible to named Azure Customers.
-Typically, this type of offer is used for existing known customers.
+- **Private**: offers of this type are only visible to named Azure Customers; typically, this type of offer is used for existing known customers

 ## The walkthrough